day8/re-frame/README.md

 delivers only the 'V' part of a traditional MVC framework.

 But apps involve much more than V. Where does the control logic go?
-How is state stored & manipulated, how does the V bit source data? etc.
+How is state stored & manipulated? etc.

 We read up on [Flux], [Pedestal App],
-[Hoplon], [OM], [Elm], etc and re-frame is what emerged.
+[Hoplon], [OM], [Elm], etc and re-frame is the architecture that emerged.

-So re-frame ended up with M, V, and C parts but they aren't objects, they are pure functions (or pure data), and they are wired together via reactive data flows.
+re-frame does have M, V, and C parts but they aren't objects, they are pure functions (or pure data), and they are wired together via reactive data flows.
 It is sufficiently different in nature from (traditional, Smalltalk) MVC that calling it MVC would be confusing.
 I'd